Independent Sponsor LOI Playbook (65-75% Close, 90-Day Runway) in 2026

 2. Deposit: 5-10% of purchase price in escrow

 Standard in lower-middle-market acquisitions.
 For a $25M deal, this means $1.25M to $2.5M at risk.
-Nearly 90% of private-target M&A deals include escrow according to the SRS Acquiom 2025 Deal Terms Study.
+Nearly 90% of private-target M&A deals include escrow according to the SRS Acquiom 2025 Deal Terms Study, and the median separate purchase price adjustment escrow has held at roughly 1% of transaction value across recent years.

 Your deposit is one of the few concrete signals of certainty you can offer a seller before capital is committed.
 Structure it with clear refund conditions tied to specific diligence findings — this protects your downside while still demonstrating financial commitment.
 If you cannot fund the deposit personally, discuss with your lead capital partner whether they will backstop it as part of their pre-LOI engagement.
 Share deposit terms securely with password-protected document access to prevent sensitive pricing from reaching competing bidders.